 Even top professional coaches design simple drills for their teams.
 These drills help players to assimilate ideas and tactics.
-In this post we discuss an Atlético Madrid possession drill used by Diego Simeone in his training sessions.
+This post discusses an Atlético Madrid possession drill used by Diego Simeone in his training sessions.

-For this drill you will need cones to mark a small pitch and 4 small goals.
-Divide the pitch in 2 zones and 4 swimlanes.
+For this drill, you will need cones to mark a small pitch and 4 small goals.
+First, divide the pitch into 2 zones and 4 swimlanes, as shown in the picture above.
 Set 2 goals at each side of the field between 2 swimlanes.
-This exercise requires 6 players: 2 players attack and 4 defend.

 The main objective of this drill is to practice defending in block and possession.
 The offensive players objective is to score in the small goal on their side of the field.
 The defenders objective is to intercept passes and keep possession while waiting for a clear pass opportunity to the offensive players.

-There are some variations that you may want to consider such as defenders needing to complete a number of passes before passing the ball to the offensive players.
-Be creative and add your own rules.
+You may want to consider some variations, such as defenders needing to complete several passes before passing the ball to the offensive players.
+But, again, be creative and add your own rules.

-The offensive player who receives a pass from the defense must pass to the opposite offensive player before his team can score.
+Timing and reaction.
+The offensive player who receives a pass from the defence must pass to the opposite offensive player before his team can score.
 This rule encourages defenders to react quickly in an attempt to prevent conceding a goal.

+Defensive teamwork.
 If you pay attention to the video below, you will hear Simeone and his assistant shouting instructions.
 They are discouraging defensive players from staying in a line.
-Defenders must position themselves in a slight diagonal to make more difficult for the ball to break the defense and reach the offensive players.
+Defenders must position themselves in a slight diagonal to make it more difficult for the ball to break the defence and reach the offensive players.
 Therefore, one player presses on the player with possession of the ball, while the other move one step or two behind in a diagonal.

 Keep the intensity in the game.
-In the video, Simeone is not only pointing mistakes but also encouraging a high tempo for the exercise.
+In the video, Simeone is pointing mistakes and encouraging a high tempo for the exercise.

 I hope you find this drill useful.
 If you like this post, please share it with your friends.
 If you know other exercises or have any questions, leave a comment below.